 Check back for additional dates or call to reserve a private tour to accommodate your schedule.
 For private tour rates go to the rates page.

-NOTE: we often don’t cancel if enrollment is low, however, for this tour if enrollment is low there may be a possibility that we will have to eliminate the boat ride.
+NOTE: we often don’t cancel if enrollment is low, however, for this tour if enrollment is low there may be a possibility that we will have to eliminate the boat excursion.
 The fees would then be adjusted to $125/$75/$0.
-We will try our hardest not to cancel, but if we do, this will still be an all-day excursion, and it will still be a great experience.
+These rates will also apply if we have to cancel the boat excursion due to weather.
+We will try our hardest not to cancel the boat, but if we do, this will still be an all-day excursion, and it will still be a great experience.

 All children under 16 must be accompanied by an adult.
 Does not include lunch.
 Payment is by cash, check if you are registering early enough, or if you prefer, book online for an additional fee.